plotly/plotly.github.io/_posts/2015-04-23-chi-square-literacy.md

 ---
 layout: new_layout
 title: Chi-square
-subtitle: Understanding when to use a chi square test?
+subtitle: Understanding when to use a chi square test
 permalink: /chi-square
 imageurl: /static/images/chi-square/thum-chi-square.png
-state: inactive
+state: active
-tags: STATISTICS
+tags: dataliteracy
-meta_description: Tutorial on the chi-square test.
-Make a graph online and for free with Plotly
+meta_description: What is a chi-square-test?
+Understanding when and where to use one.
 actioncall: Make a Graph
 ---